MI-AFP/tutorials/tutorials/12_exts-deptypes.md

 ### LiquidHaskell

 LiquidHaskell is a static verifier for Haskell, based on Liquid Types.
-It allows to annotate code with invariants that complement the invariants imposed by the types.
+It allows annotating code with invariants that complement the invariants imposed by the types.
 These invariants are checked with an SMT solver.
 It is not about dependent types but [refinement types](https://en.wikipedia.org/wiki/Refinement_(computing)#Refinement_types) (you refine some defined type with rules not build it dependent from scratch).

 Visit: https://ucsd-progsys.github.io/liquidhaskell-blog/